 Before we go to the appetizers, you'll need to brine your turkey and I've got a multitude of turkey brine recipes for you.

-If you haven’t got a smoker and want to grill some turkey then it is possible to cook just a lobe of breast.
+If you haven’t got a smoker and want to grill some turkey then it is possible to cook just a

 Or for Queen Elizabeth how about Smoked Goose?

 Grilled Woodland Fruit - The greatest of all grilled fruit recipes and perfect for this time of year

 And the last Thanksgiving barbeque menu idea is a glass of wine to wish you good health and a Happy Holiday!